mokuda2/senioryearreflection/_posts/2023-01-05-Ideals-Clash.md

 “Yeah, we served in Seattle,” I answered.
 “I was serving in the Korean branch there when she came into the mission.”

 “Wow, that’s cool!
 I’m actually not a member.
-I’ve taken the discussions before, but I always feel a lot of pressure from the missionaries, so I’ve not met them anymore.”
+I’ve taken the discussions before, but I always felt a lot of pressure from the missionaries, so I’ve not met them anymore.”

 “Yeah, you definitely shouldn’t feel pressured to do anything,” I said.